 - Click the Search Icon.

-3. Similarly, user can search other properties like
+3. Similarly, the user can search other properties like

 Asset ID, Repository Revision Number, Project etc.